bchao1/homography/README.md

 ## Usage
 The main algorithm is in `homography/main.py`.
 To process the images, you need to specify custom parameters in `homography/config.yaml` file:
-- `canvas_image`: file path of the background image
+- `canvas_image`: file path of the background canvas image
-- `project_images`: list file paths of the images to project onto the canvas
+- `project_images`: list of file paths of the images to project onto the canvas
 - `output_image`: file path of the output image
 - `coors`: a list of quadrilateral corners in canvas coordinates.
 Should be same length as `project_images`.
-Note that `x` is defined as the vertical axis, while `y` is the horizontal axis in the config file.
+Note that in the config file, `x` is defined as the vertical axis, while `y` is the horizontal axis.

 ```
 This pixel is (x, y) = (5, 2), following numpy's format of (h, w).